SwallowedStar/SystemWatch/README.md

 - **DB_PASSWORD** : The user password
 - **DB_NAME** : The name of the database you'll be using. by default, you should put "system_watch_db"

-You also need to create a .env file in the scrap folder :
-- **LISTEN_PORT** : the listening port for expressjs
-- **IP_HOST** : the IP of your computer
-A default file would look like this :
 ```
 LISTEN_PORT = 3000
 DB_HOST = "127.0.0.1"